 Elective Transfer: Upon verification of completion of organization-specific training, and approval by the Dean, students may receive a twelve credit transfer of elective competencies in disciplines related to Business Administration, Management and/or Operations.

 Seven-Year Limitation.
-The seven-year rule for completion of all competencies toward the competency-based Accelerated Master of Business Administration degree applies, including credit for transfer of competencies for military schooling.
+The seven-year rule for completion of all competencies toward the competency-based Master of Business Administration degree applies, including credit for transfer of competencies for military schooling.
 (See Seven-Year Limitation in Graduate Academic Policies and Procedures section of this catalog.)

 Requirements for the Degree

-The competency-based Accelerated Master of Business Administration program consists of three Domains, each with four competencies, for a total of 12 competencies overall.
+The competency-based Master of Business Administration program consists of three Domains, each with four competencies, for a total of 12 competencies overall.
 Domain 1 focuses on business foundations.
 Domain 2, which includes a capstone competency to reinforce the application of concepts and theories learned throughout the degree program, focuses on business practices.
-Domains 1 and 2 make up the competency-based Accelerated Master of Business Administration required core program of study.
+Domains 1 and 2 make up the competency-based Master of Business Administration required core program of study.

 Domain 3 has two options; 1) an Elective Track which consists of 12 approved equivalent credits where students may choose from a selection of competencies provided below under Domain 3 Elective Track or request to transfer in existing credits; 2) Military Track for eligible military and veterans only.